auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure.md

 What worked well:
 - Very easy to get started.
-- Nice tutorials and documentation in addittion to the extensive library of agent tools.
+- Nice tutorials and documentation in addition to the extensive library of agent tools.
 - Intuitive UI setup in AI Foundry, you don't always need a tutorial to understand where you need to go, and what buttons to press.

 Difficulties I ran into:

-Connecting to live documents:

-I first wanted to add the Sharepoint (preview) tool, as I wanted the agent to be able to read an excel spreadsheet.
-Here I got stuck in preview features not working as intended, excel file format not yet being supportetd, in addition to corporate file access and firewall restrictions, as I am working on my company-mac.
-However, I did manage to solve this by some creativity, see my upcoming posts on how I solved the issue of connection to a live spreadsheet instead of static files.
+**Connecting to live documents:** I first wanted to add the Sharepoint (preview) tool, as I wanted the agent to be able to read an excel spreadsheet.
+Here I got stuck in preview features not working as intended, excel file format not yet being supported, in addition to corporate file access and firewall restrictions, as I am working on my company-mac.
+However, I did manage to solve this by some creativity, see my upcoming posts on how I solved the issue of connecting to a live spreadsheet instead of static files.

-The email-tool did not always work as it should.
-At some point I started getting email trigger errors and `BadRequest, HTTP request failed` errors.
+**The email-tool did not always work as it should:** At some point I started getting email trigger errors and `BadRequest, HTTP request failed` errors.
 I figured out that I had to re-authenticate with my newly reset password for work SSO inside the email logic app setup (the Azure subscription is through my work).
 This was not quite intuitive, as the error did not clearly state the authentication error.
 I did not take long to figure out, but I think for inexperienced users, this could potentially be a challenge.

-Possible difficulties with Azure subscription and Role Based Access Control RBAC for Azure AI Foundry setup.
-For one of my subscriptions all access was set by default (Azure AI User and Owner).
+**Possible difficulties with Azure subscription and Role Based Access Control RBAC for Azure AI Foundry setup:** For one of my subscriptions all access was set by default (Azure AI User and Owner).
 For my team's data science group subscription (which is a bit different than my personal work subscription, it's another tenant setup) the necessary RBAC configuration was not set by default, which resulted in lack of possibility of building AI-agents in AI Foundry, which is the main purpose of the setup.
 So beware of the RBAC in you Azure AI Foundry resource setup.

 So if you run into similar trouble, try the following:
 - Ask the Foundry Agent (portal assistant) for help
-- Check your Azure AI Foudnry RBAC setup, see [Azure documentatiton on Role-based access control for Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/concepts/rbac-azure-ai-foundry#manage-access-with-roles-for-projects) for details.
+- Check your Azure AI Foudnry RBAC setup, see [Azure documentation on Role-based access control for Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/concepts/rbac-azure-ai-foundry#manage-access-with-roles-for-projects) for details.

 I hope you got a great quickstart on the subject and see you in my next post, expected in November 2025.